 Loew's Commodore Theater

-Originally opened in 1926 as the independently operated Commodore Theater, this movie house/Yiddish theater was taken over by Loew’s Inc. and later became known as the Village Theater.
+Originally opened in 1926 as the Commodore Theater operated by the Meyer & Schneider circuit.
+This movie house theater was taken over by Loew’s Inc. and opened as the Loew’s Commodore Theater on September 1, 1927.
+It became a Yiddish theatre in 1963, showing Yiddish movies and vaudeville, and was known as the Village Theater.
 It can credit Lenny Bruce as appearing on its stage.

 In March 1968 it became the Fillmore East concert venue.
 Over three years, innumerable bands played here including Santana and Chicago.
 The Fillmore East finally closed in June 1971.
 On December 7, 1974 it became the N.F.E.
 (New Fillmore East) operated by Barry Stuart, with the group Bachman Turner Overdrive playing on opening night.
 This closed in 1975.
 It then became the Village East.

 In the fall of 1980, it was converted into what was to become New York City’s best and most celebrated gay disco ‘The Saint’, which became famous world-wide.
 This continued until May 2, 1988 when the doors closed following a non-stop 48 hours party.
 The building was used sporadically for a couple of years for live events, then stood empty for a few years until the auditorium was demolished in around 1996.

 Today the narrow facade remains and the lobby is now remodeled as an Emigrant Savings Bank.
 Apartments/condos called Hudson East were constructed on the site of the auditorium.
 In the lobby of the bank are pictures of the Fillmore, Village Theater and Loews Commodore Theatre as well as some posters from the Fillmore East days.

 Just login to your account and subscribe to this theater.